Ford Consul Classic: Consul Capri

 Initially fitted with a 1340 cc three-main-bearing engine (model 109E), the early cars were considered underpowered and suffered from premature crankshaft failure.
 Engine capacity was increased in August 1962 to 1498 cc (model 116E) and this engine with its new five-bearing crankshaft was an improvement.
 The first 200 Capris were left-hand-drive cars for export including Europe and North America.
 In Germany, at the 1961 Frankfurt Auto show, Ford sold 88 Capris.

-In February 1963 a GT version (also 116E) was announced.
+In February 1963 a 2+2 GT version (also 116E) was announced.
 The new GT engine, developed by Cosworth, featured a raised compression ratio to 9:1, a modified head with larger exhaust valves, an aluminium inlet manifold, a four branch exhaust manifold and, most noticeably, a twin-choke Weber carburettor – this being the first use of this make on a British production car.
 The same engine was announced for use in the Ford Cortina in April 1963.
-The Consul Capri was the first Ford to use "GT" as a model derivative worldwide.
+The Consul Capri was the first Ford to use "GT"(76CV DIN/83CV SAE) as a model derivative worldwide.

 Overall the car was very expensive to produce and in the latter part of its production was running alongside the very popular Ford Cortina.
 Sales were disappointing and the Consul Capri was removed from sale after two and a half years with 19,421 sold, of which 2002 were GT models.
 1007 cars were sold in 1964, the last year of production, 412 of them being GTs.
 The Consul Capri was discontinued in July 1964.
 The Consul Capri (335) is one of the rarest cars from Ford of Great Britain.